facebook/react-native-website/docs/geolocation.md

 * `maximumAge` (ms) - Is a positive value indicating the maximum age in milliseconds of a possible cached position that is acceptable to return.
 If set to 0, it means that the device cannot use a cached position and must attempt to retrieve the real current position.
 If set to Infinity the device will always return a cached position regardless of its age.
 Defaults to INFINITY.
 * `enableHighAccuracy` (bool) - Is a boolean representing if to use GPS or not.
 If set to true, a GPS position will be requested.
 If set to false, a WIFI location will be requested.
 * `distanceFilter` (m) - The minimum distance from the previous location to exceed before returning a new location.
 Set to 0 to not filter locations.
 Defaults to 100m.
-* `useSignificantChanges` (bool) - Uses the battery-efficent native significant changes APIs to return locations.
+* `useSignificantChanges` (bool) - Uses the battery-efficient native significant changes APIs to return locations.
 Locations will only be returned when the device detects a significant distance has been breached.
 Defaults to FALSE.

 ---